Website usage terms and conditions

 You may not, except with our express written permission, distribute or commercially exploit the content.
 Nor may you transmit it or store it in any other website or other form of electronic retrieval system.

+2.1.
 When someone visits our website www.actisense.com we make use of the Google Analytics service to collect standard information about visitors to the sites and their behaviour (e.g. what pages they viewed).
 The data provided by Google Analytics is anonymised and in no way enables us to identify individual visitors, however, Google Analytics will place a cookie on your device to enable the service.
+Cookies are small files that a site or its service provider transfers to your computers hard drive through your Web browser (if you allow) that enables the site or service provider’s systems to recognize your browser, capture and remember certain information.
 For more information about how Google Analytics work on websites visit: https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage

 4. People who call our office